Faculty Of Mechanical Engineering

 Computational Laboratory

-This laboratory consists of latest state-of-the-art 24 Intel Core-i7 and 19 Intel Core-i3 workstations.
+This laboratory consists of latest state-of-the-art 32 Intel Core-i9 (14th Gen) and 18 Intel Core-i7 (10th Gen) workstations.
 This laboratory provides training facility for modeling and simulation of products and processes including solid and computational fluid dynamics.
-Software library includes MSC MOTION and Structure Bundle (ADAMS, NASTRAN, APEX, MARCHE etc.), ANSYS, AutoCAD, ProEngineer, MATLAB and other analysis tools.
+Software library includes ANSYS (Structural & Thermal Fluid modules), COMSOL, SolidWorks, CREO, 3D Doctor and MATLAB Campus Wide License and other analysis tools.
 These software’s allow development of 3-D models, mechanism design, linear and non-linear analysis of structural, thermal, fluid and dynamical problems.
 This facility has been used for conducting training workshops on computer integrated design products, development and manufacturing of engineering components for students, national and international participants.